WordPress for startups: what you need to know to make the most of it

 Process of building a WordPress site

-However, getting a solid WordPress site off the ground is actually not so simple.
-First of all, it’s a website – it needs to take into consideration everything that any website needs to have, like usable navigation, organized content, calls-to-action, etc. In addition to the standard website issues, it’s important to go into setting up a WordPress site as an educated consumer.
+However, getting a solid WordPress site off the ground for a startup is not so simple.
+First of all, it’s a website – it needs to take into consideration everything that any website needs to have, like usable navigation, organized content, calls-to-action, etc. In addition to the standard website issues, it’s important to go into setting up a WordPress site as an educated consumer, especially when considering WordPress for startup.
 Here are some factors that are important to take into consideration:

 1. The quality of the WordPress theme – is the developer reliable?
 Is the theme too heavy with options that it becomes impossible to make even small changes to the theme?

 2. Hosting – where you host the site is a critical decision, and it’s not just about the uptime, but about the service.
 Do you have someone to turn to when (not if) your site has issues?
-This is so critical that we at illuminea actually provide a managed WordPress hosting service to make sure our clients’ sites are updated, backed up, and they have someone to turn to when necessary.
+This is so critical that we at Illuminea actually provide a managed WordPress hosting service to make sure our clients’ sites are updated and backed up, and they have someone to turn to when necessary.
+If you’re considering building a website for your business, WordPress for startup could be the ideal platform to ensure you have both flexibility and support as your business grows.

 3. Configuring your WordPress site – once your site is installed, are you making sure to configure it according to best practices?
 How are your permalinks set up?
 Are comments moderated?
 Etc.

-4. WordPress Plugins – installing too many plugins can impact the performance of your site, but there are many plugins that are extremely valuable to have.
+4. WordPress Plugins – installing too many plugins can impact the performance of your site, but many plugins are extremely valuable to have.
+When considering WordPress for startup websites, it’s crucial to understand which plugins are essential for functionality and which ones can be avoided to maintain a fast, efficient site.
 Do you know which plugins you can live without, and which you need?

 5. The mobile web – is your site responsive?
 Is the responsiveness useful to the user, or annoying?
 What the heck is a responsive site?